 Rural & Municipal Domestic Water Quality

-The rural water customers who previously received treated surface water out of the canal water system, are now receiving treated domestic water from the Town of Oliver's domestic wells.
-This is thanks to the twinning projects which started in 2007 and are ending in 2014.
+The rural water customers who previously received treated surface water out of the canal water system, are now receiving treated domestic water from the Town of Oliver’s domestic wells.
+This is thanks to the twinning projects which started in 2007 and were completed in 2014.
 All rural domestic water customers now receive their water from wells and treated by; a modern on-site hypo-chlorination system that generate a low concentration of chlorine product from salt or from a more concentrated chlorine product which injects proper doses into the water mainline.

 The Municipal domestic water customers receive the same domestic drinking water as the rural customers, as the systems are sourced from the same wells and tied together by pipes, valves and the airport booster station.
 The majority of the drinking water is produced by the In-Town wells but having some rural wells supplement the system helps with our operation.
 As mentioned, all domestic wells receive chlorine treatment (as of 2014) and operational staff check the chlorine residuals in various parts of both systems weekly.
 The end water quality product should be better now but we can occasionally run into some hiccups along the way.
 We have stringent guidelines if we do run into some problems and need to notify our water customers.